-That is why, this week, you will notice a difference in the look of the average shopper at Seibu Department Store’s ground floor food section.
+That is why, this week, you will notice a difference in the look of the average shopper at Japanese Department Store’s ground floor food sections.
 Until the store closes its doors on Saturday the 14th, there will be an ever increasing preponderance of men in suits, or older men — well, just plenty of men in general — types who are not usually spotted in groups food shopping at department stores in Japan.
 These gentlemen, under pressure, have a daunting task ahead of them: deciding, out of all the possible choices of cakes, cookies and chocolates available at the specially set up, temporary White Day counters, which to purchase as White Day gifts.
 You might notice that some older men even bring their wives along to help them decide.
 These women are not picking out sweets for their husbands mistresses (though a few might be!).
 They are selecting the proper OKAESHI for all the chocolates their husbands received at work.
 Not returning the gifts would more than likely mean not getting chocolate from the snubbed person next year, and in contemporary Japan, the amount of Valentine’s chocolate one gets is a point of pride.
 Besides, for the Japanese, OKAESHI is an important part of all social relations in Japan, and not returning a gift would be considered thoughtless or even insulting in some situations.

 That is why, considering the one-way, woman to man, Valentine’s Day which has developed in Japan, it is not strange at all that a day like White Day came into being.
 The only question for me is, why did it take so long?